SrAndersj/Cursos/English/2 Taller de Inglés para Principiantes.md

 my name is jess

-my full name is fess harris
+my full name is jess harris

 my first name is jess